influxdata/docs-v2/content/telegraf/v1.19/data_formats/input/json_v2.md

     parent: Input data formats
 ---

 The JSON v2 input data format parses a [JSON][json] object or an array of objects into Telegraf metric fields.
+This parser takes valid JSON input and turns it into metrics.
+The query syntax supported is [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md), Use to this playground to test out your GJSON path here: https://gjson.dev/.
+You can find multiple examples under the [`testdata`](TK) folder.

+<!--
+is this still true?

+{{% note %}}
-**NOTE:** All JSON numbers are converted to float fields.
+All JSON numbers are converted to float fields.
 JSON String are ignored unless specified in the `tag_key` or `json_string_fields` options.

-<!--
-This parser takes valid JSON input and turns it into metrics.
-The query syntax supported is [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md), you can go to this playground to test out your GJSON path here: https://gjson.dev/.
-You can find multiple examples under the `testdata` folder.
+{{% /note %}}
  -->

 ## Configuration